Private Matchings and Allocations: Introduction

-\begin{theorem*}[Informal] No joint differentially private algorithm can compute matchings of weight greater than $\mathrm{OPT} - \alpha n$ on instances in which there are $n$ agents and $s$ copies of each good, when \begin{mathdisplayfull} s \leq O\left(\fullfrac{1}{\sqrt{\alpha}}\right). \end{mathdisplayfull} \end{theorem*} In particular, no algorithm can compute matchings of weight $\mathrm{OPT} - o(n)$ on instances for which the supply $s = O(1)$.
+In \cref{sec:lowerbounds}, we complement our positive results with lower bounds showing that our results are qualitatively tight.
+Not only is the problem impossible to solve under the standard differential privacy, assuming multiple copies of each good is also necessary to get any non-trivial solution even under {\em joint} differential privacy. \begin{theorem*}[Informal] No joint differentially private algorithm can compute matchings of weight greater than $\mathrm{OPT} - \alpha n$ on instances in which there are $n$ agents and $s$ copies of each good, when \begin{mathdisplayfull} s \leq O\left(\fullfrac{1}{\sqrt{\alpha}}\right). \end{mathdisplayfull} \end{theorem*} In particular, no algorithm can compute matchings of weight $\mathrm{OPT} - o(n)$ on instances for which the supply $s = O(1)$.
 In addition, we show that when goods have supply only $s = O(1)$, it is not even possible to compute the equilibrium prices privately under standard differential privacy.
+Our lower bounds are all reductions to database reconstruction attacks.
+Our technique for proving this lower bound may be of general interest, as the construction may be useful for other lower bounds for joint differential privacy.